qSteven/GearEmDown-Server/README.md

 ## Clients
 You can find the A-Frame version of the client [here](https://github.com/qSteven/GearEmDown-Client).
-A Decentraland version is planed but not determent.
+A Decentraland version is planned but not determined.

 ## Building a server version
 ### Build